 Reasonable Cause Post-Accident (check one)

 Date of Report Time of Day

 Name of Observed Employee

 Location of Observation

 Observer

 Name Signature

-Position 1st 2nd (Supervi
+Position 1st 2nd Other (Supervisor)

+Reasonable Cause Testing:

+Reasonable cause for testing is a belief that an employee is under the influence of a drug and/or alcohol based on specific facts and/or reasonable inferences derived from those facts.
+An observing supervisor shall describe and document the following:

-derived from those facts.
-An observing su the following: -Specific observations concerning performance of the employee; and -Violation of safety rule or other un investigation, leads the supervisor use may be a contributing factor; a -Other physical, circumstantial or in alcohol use. the appearance, behave sl/or assafe work incident which safe work incident which safe work incident which safe work and/or vior, speech or ch, after and/or alcohol
+-Specific observations concerning the appearance, behavior, speech or performance of the employee; and/or

+-Violation of safety rule or other unsafe work incident which, after investigation, leads the supervisor(s) to believe that drug and/or alcohol use may be a contributing factor; and/or

+-Other physical, circumstantial or immediate indicators of drug and/or alcohol use.

+Post-Accident Testing:

-Post-Accident Testing: An employee involved in an accident whil drug and alcohol test when there is propeobserving supervisor shall describe and content of accident accident resulting personal injury; and/or resulting property damage. erty damage and/or per sonal injury.
-An
+An employee involved in an accident while on duty may be required to undergo a drug and alcohol test when there is property damage, and/or personal injury.
+An observing supervisor shall describe and document the following:

+-Description of accident

+-Resulting personal injury; and/or

+-Resulting property damage.

-REASONABLE CAUSE INDICATORS OF R ACCIDENT SUMMAI RY:
+REASONABLE CAUSE INDICATORS OR ACCIDENT SUMMARY: